 STEP 2: Asset Discovery

-At the beginning of the penetration test, the penetration testing team will perform a reconnaissance of the target system.
+At the beginning of the penetration test, the penetration testing company will perform a reconnaissance of the target system.
 The team will identify the IP addresses, domain names, and other information the target system uses.
 The team will also identify the type of devices used by the target to determine what kind of firewall the target has.

 Reconnaissance helps the pentest team to identify the type of firewall and the connection the target has between the client and the server.
 Some common steps involved while performing reconnaissance are: